 I am a Mellon Postdoctoral Fellow at Stanford University in the Linguistics Department.
-I received my PhD from the University of Chicago and previously taught linguistics as a lecturer at UCSD.
+I received my PhD from the University of Chicago in 2015 and previously taught linguistics as a lecturer at UCSD (2014-2015).
 My work focuses on semantics and its interface with morphology and syntax, and relies heavily on typological considerations and data from less commonly studied languages.
 I have been conducting fieldwork on the Senegambian language Wolof since 2010.
-My dissertation research was funded by the Mellon Foundation and NSF grant BCS-132434.
+My dissertation research on the language was funded by the Mellon Foundation and NSF grant BCS-132434.
 From March 2011-March 2013, I was the Bloch Fellow of the Linguistic Society of America.
-You can find some of my research here, or on Academia.edu.